CibaCity/crosshairwithclassicons/README.md

 # crosshairwithclassicons

-vtf crosshair with class icons below the crosshair
-\n INCLUDES NO EXPLOSION SMOKE SCRIPT
+vtf crosshair with class icons below the crosshair INCLUDES NO EXPLOSION SMOKE SCRIPT